SteveMan67/facebook-car-finder/README.md

 **Here are the options:**

-`ALLOWED_MAKES`

-A list of car brands to let through the filter.
-Anything else is tossed.
-If left blank it will let any make in SO MAKE SURE THAT DOESN'T HAPPEN!
-We wouldn't want any Cadillacs getting in now would we?

-`ALLOWED_MODELS`

-Same as above, but for car models.
-If left blank it will let any make in.

 `EXCLUDED_TERMS`

 A list of search terms.
 If a listing's title contains one of these, it will be filtered out.

 `INCLUDED_TERMS`

-If a listing contains **ANY** of these terms, it will be let through, Otherwise it will get filtered out.
+If a listing title contains **ANY** of these terms, it will be let through, Otherwise it will get filtered out.

+`INCLUDED_TERMS_TWO`

+Same as above.
+You might need this extra one to filter for say, a make and model at the same time.

 `MAX_PRICE`
 `MIN_PRICE`